femga/rdr3_discoveries/AI/CPED_RESET_FLAGS/README.md

 311	|  | is aiming
 312	|  | is attacking
 332	|  | is switching weapons
+344 | ped run slowly when aiming with pistol or revolver ?? |
 358 |  | is ped jumping/in the air??
 359 |  | is ped jumping/in the air??